polterguy/polterguy.github.io/dashboard/endpoint-generator/index.md

 The Backend Generator creates 5 HTTP endpoints by default for each table.
 One endpoint for each CRUD operation, and a 5th endpoint to count items.
 If your table does not have a primary key, it will not be able to generate delete or update endpoints.
 If your primary key has a default value, it will not generate endpoint code requiring a primary key value for its create endpoints.
 In general, the endpoint generator tries to intelligently choose defaults for your tables as it generates your backend.
 However, it is not always able to choose correctly for you, so you might want to sanity check its result after you've generated your backend.

+## Additional endpoint types

+In addition to the standard CRUD endpoints, the generator can optionally create a few extra query endpoints for a table.
+You enable these per table before you generate your backend.

+* **Aggregate** - Creates an endpoint that returns the minimum, maximum, average, sum, or count for a column you specify, optionally grouped by another column.
+This lets you produce totals and statistics directly from your database, without writing any SQL yourself.
+* **Distinct** - Creates an endpoint that returns the unique, distinct values from a column, allowing you to list every value that occurs in a column without duplicates.
+* **Search** - Creates an endpoint that performs a _"keyword density search"_ across your table, ranking each row by how many of your keywords it matches, and sorting the result by _"most matches"_ first.
+This gives you a simple relevance-ranked, full-text style search endpoint out of the box.

 ## Endpoint generator settings

 Once you have selected a database and a table, you can override individual settings for how Magic should create CRUD endpoints wrapping your specified table.
 You can also turn on or off specific columns, preventing Magic from accepting values for these columns, also for individual CRUD verbs.
 If you have a read only type of column for instance, that should only be set during _"create"_ invocations, you can easily remove that field from your _"update"_ endpoint, making sure Magic does not accept new values to that column when its update endpoint is invoked.